shiny13/node-js-tutorials/README.md

 Each command may have their own option parameters as described below.

 #### Add command usage
-The add command can be invoked with two mandatory string option parameters: title and body
+The add command can be invoked with two mandatory string option parameters: title and body, where it will add a json array to the file: `notes.json`.
 Example: `node app.js add --title="List" --body="Sweater, Pants"`
 Here the app is run with the add command and two options:
 Title: "List"
 Body: "Sweater, Pants"

+#### Remove command usage
+The remove command can be invoked with one mandatory string option parameters: title where it will locate that title and remove it from the json file: `notes.json`.
+Example: `node app.js remove --title="List"`
+Here the app is run with the remove command and one options:
+Title: "List"